Syrian invasion of Israel and its Future Implications on the Region

-- Blog, National Security
+- Blog, Human Security

-- November 15, 2024
+- December 19, 2024

 The conception of energy security arose as a result of the 1970s oil crisis, which raised awareness of the subject and prompted the establishment of the International Energy Agency (IEA), whose main aim is to support the stability of the global energy supply.
 Energy security has varied over time, but the underlying concept of a reasonably affordable and reliable energy source for the foreseeable future has remained consistent.
 The Intergovernmental Panel on Climate Change (IPCC) has a more comprehensive definition: “Energy security: The goal of a given country, or the global community as a whole, to maintain an adequate energy supply.
 Measures encompass safeguarding access to energy resources; enabling development and deployment of technologies; building sufficient infrastructure to generate, store and transmit energy supplies; ensuring enforceable contracts of delivery; and access to energy at affordable prices for a specific society or groups in society.”